ZenWave360/zenwave-sdk/plugins/asyncapi-ops/README.md

 ### Operation bindings: error topics and ACLs

-ACLs are derived from `x-principal` on operation bindings (`send` → Write, `receive` → Read).
+ACLs are derived from operation bindings. `x-principal` wins over `principal`. `send` operations get topic WRITE + DESCRIBE. `receive` operations get topic READ + DESCRIBE and consumer group READ when a group id can be resolved.
+Every operation principal also gets Schema Registry `DeveloperRead` access for the Avro subjects used by the operation channel.

 Retry and DLQ topics are provisioned from the `x-error-topics` extension on `receive` operations.
 The generator also accepts `error-topics` without the `x-` prefix.
-The consumer group id is read from `x-groupId` (ZenWave extension, plain string).
-If `groupId` is present it takes precedence — note that in standard AsyncAPI Kafka bindings `groupId` is a schema object, not a plain string; using it as a plain string is a ZenWave-specific interpretation.
+The consumer group id is resolved from `x-groupId` first, then standard `groupId`. `x-groupId` is a plain string.
+Standard `groupId` must be a schema with `enum`, string `const`, or string-array `const`; the first string value is used.

+Transactional producers can request a transactional id prefix ACL with `transactional: true` and `x-transactional-id-prefix`.
+The Confluent template renders this as a `TRANSACTIONAL_ID` ACL with `PREFIXED` pattern and WRITE operation.

 ```yaml
 operations: